This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

-But if I dress my child for that temperature, halfway through the night her fingers and toes are frigid, her legs too cool.
+But if I dress my child for that temperature, halfway through the night, her fingers and toes are frigid and her legs too cool.

-Step 1: Fresh diaper, legless onesie and knee-high socks
+1. Fresh diaper, legless onesie, and knee-high socks

 The socks should be pulled up to reach the knee.